blog-dovydasvenckus/blog/_posts/2017-08-05-shrink-xfs.md

 ### Backing up image
 For creating disk images I have chosen to use [**xfsdump**](https://access.redhat.com/documentation/en-US/Red_Hat_Enterprise_Linux/7/html/Storage_Administration_Guide/xfsbackuprestore.html) application.
-It allows to create backup of mounted file system.
+It allows creating a backup of mounted file system.
 In most distributions **xfsdump** and **xfsrestore** are not installed by default.

 Install **xfsdump** and **xfsrestore**: